mtrevisan/HunLinter/README.md

 ### version 1.10.0 - 20200104
 - (finally) given a decent name to the project: HunLinter
 - fixed a bug while selecting the font once a project is loaded
+- fixed a bug while storing thesaurus information (only lowercase words are allowed)
 - added buttons to open relevant files
 - added management of SentenceExceptList.xml and WordExceptList.xml
 - added menu to generate Part-of-Speech FSA (used in [LanguageTools](https://languagetool.org/), for example)